 After another hopeless night of trying to seduce women, presumably ending on a solo act, our nameless main character awakens in his bedroom in the presence of a pink-haired girl in a bizarre dress.
 She introduces herself as Kyu the Love Fairy, a foul-mouthed creature that offers to help our sad main character become a master of seduction.
 Turns out it’s not our looks or personality that condemn our romantic attempts, it’s that we didn’t know how to play Bejeweled.

-With Kyu’s guidance, we set out to find some lady friends to impress and a fun thing that HuniePop does is that its roster of characters is introduced as a sequence of events where we keep meeting acquaintances and friends of friends.
+With Kyu’s guidance, we set out to find some lady friends to impress.
+A fun thing that HuniePop does is that its roster of characters is introduced as a sequence of events where we keep meeting acquaintances and friends of friends.
 It’s a hilarious and well-executed way to get a diverse cast of characters involved.

 The 8 available women all represent familiar archetypes, yet also some that are wholly under-represented in anime culture.
 There is the Mexican fitness girl Kyanna, the spiritualistic yoga instructress Beli, the black stewardess Lola, and the perpetually-angry party girl Audrey, just to name a few.
 These stand alongside more typical characters like the cheerleading student Tiffany and the Japanese teacher Aiko.